Forgetechnologiesltd/forge-technologies-website/README.md

 - **The Outlaw**: 3 items of Image (maybe icon?)
 Heading, small paragraph and CTA.
   ![Image of The Outlaw](images/outlaw.png)

-- **The Sage**: Used for testimonials.
-Text for a quote and field for the author.
+- **The Sage**: Used for Forge Values.
+Text for a quote and field for the heading.
   ![Image of The Sage](images/sage.png)

 - **The Ruler**: Heading and team members